alejandracuadros/KYC-AML-Dashboard/README.md

    - MySQL
    - Pandas
    - Streamlit
-4. Set up the database using the SQL scripts.
+4. Set up the database manually using the provided SQL scripts:

+   4.1.
+Start by executing the SQL script located in the file `regulatory_compliance_data.sql`.

+   4.2.
+Next, execute the SQL script located in the file `database_population.sql`.

+Running the project:

+- To run the *Client Interface*, open the terminal and use the command:  `streamlit run app.py`

+- To run the *Analyst Dashboard*, open the terminal and use the command: `streamlit run dashboard.py`

+Note: Login credentials for both interfaces are stored in the login_credentials.csv file.

 PEP handling